-It’s the middle of September, which means the planning process for your company’s holiday event should be in full swing.
+It is get close to the holidays this year, which means the planning process for your company’s holiday event should be in full swing.
 Except, it might not be… Thanks, again, COVID-19.

 Because of the delta variant and the worrisome number of hospitalizations it’s caused, many organizations are wondering, “should we cancel our winter get-together this year?”

 It’s a difficult question to answer.
 But we’re going to do our best to help you make the right choice for your company.
 So without further ado, let’s dive in!

 Do You Need to Cancel Your Holiday Party?

 We’ll answer the main question first: should you cancel your holiday party in 2021?
 We understand why you might consider this option.
 But in our opinion, the answer is absolutely not!
 We believe that most organizations should host their winter events.

 Why?
 Because your audience deserves it.
 Let’s be honest, last year was rough and this year hasn’t been much better.
 If you have the opportunity to make people smile, you should take it.